 Police officers in Florida take hit-and-run accidents seriously.
 After a hit-and-run, police take many different actions to attempt to locate drivers who flee from the scene of a vehicle collision, which is dangerous and illegal.

-Officers may ask questions regarding the make, model, and color of the vehicle that fled the scene.
+Officers may ask questions regarding the vehicle’s make, model, and color that fled the scene.
 It is important you provide police with as much detail as possible, including anything you can remember about the driver, the car’s distinguishing features, or what may have led to the collision.

-When car accidents occur, all drivers have a duty to give information and render aid, according to Florida Statutes § 316.062.
+When Fort Lauderdale car accidents occur, all drivers must give information and render aid, according to Florida Statutes § 316.062.
 Police will ask for personal information from you and any passengers with you, including:

 - Phone numbers